devonorourke/tidybug/SupplementaryFiguresTables/readme.md

-Supplementary data tables and figures referenced in manuscript avaialble here
+Supplementary data tables and figures referenced in manuscript available here.